plone/training/solr-training/setup.rst

  - Python script for custom index boosting

-With Solr activated  searching in Plone works like the following:
+With Solr activated, searching in Plone works like the following:

- - Search contains one of the fields set es required (which is normally the fulltext field *SearchableText*) -> Solr results are returned
+ - Search contains one of the fields set as required (which is normally the fulltext field *SearchableText*) -> Solr results are returned

  - Search does not contain all fields marked as required -> ZCatalog